whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ## Service Discovery

-For each OTEL collector pod, we want to scrape only those pods that are running on the same node.
-We can acheive that in 2 steps:
+We want to scrape only those pods running on the same node for each OTEL collector pod.
+We can achieve that in 2 steps:

 1. Discover all pods using `kubernetes_sd_config`.
-We will need to provide clusterrole to our daemonset to discover nodes.
+We will need to provide cluster roles to our daemon set to discover pods.
 2. Filter using `nodeName` spec. [ref](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/).

 ```yaml